 Yeah, you’ve got me!
-I’m a big advocate of comp and nano toes but there’s nothing as reassuring as metals.
-I mean, how would you express hardness (thus resulting into intuitive reliability)?
+I’m a big advocate of the comp and nano toes, but there’s nothing as reassuring as metals.
+I mean, how would you express hardness (thus resulting in intuitive reliability)?

 Yup, people always say, as hard as steel.
-You may have forsaken steel (at best), how can you go for non metallic plastic/carbon toes?
-Moreover, there’s no way I could say that there are no crappy non metal toes!
-Okay, let’s explore it a bit.
+You may have forsaken steel (at best), how can you go for non-metallic plastic/carbon toes?
+Moreover, there’s no way I could say that there are no crappy non-metal toes!
+Okay, let’s explore it.

 The 9 Article Safety Toe Series

 This post is part of the safety toe series, 9 articles that mythbust, explain, suggest, and answer FAQs on:

 - Safety toe

 - The versus article (compares each type of safety toe)

 - [this article] Aluminum and other alloy toes